 Masked forwarding is hiding the actual address of a site in the address bar.
-This setting only lets your site visitors to see the address that they originally typed in the address bar instead of the real address of the site that they are viewing.
+This setting only lets your site visitors see the address that they originally typed in the address bar instead of the real address of the site that they are viewing.
+Example:

 - Broken mobile site.
 Frames often cannot properly resize on mobile screens.
 This means Strikingly's mobile version won't be functional when your visitors view your site from a phone.
 Instead of seeing a mobile version of your site, you'll see your site displayed as how it is on a computer.

 - Poor search engine optimization.
-Frames aren't smart enough to put SEO tags, images, and descriptions on the outer wrapping site, so as a result your domain won't be able to pull that information when it gets indexed!
+Frames aren't smart enough to put SEO tags, images, and descriptions on the outer wrapping site, so as a result, your domain won't be able to pull that information when it gets indexed!
 Bad for your site's SEO.

-- No descriptions/icons attached to the page.
+- No descriptions/icons are attached to the page.
 If you've uploaded a Facebook share image or favicon, these settings will only apply to the inner frame, so they won't be available from the outer wrapping site.
 As a result, your Facebook shares will not work properly.

 - Outbound link security.
 If you have any secure external links from your site -- a link to a PayPal payment page, for instance -- those links may not function properly, since the link is only activated from within the frame and not from the browser.
-In this cases, a service like PayPal may block your transaction because it cannot verify that you're accessing the payment page through a secure browser window!
+In this case, a service like PayPal may block your transaction because it cannot verify that you're accessing the payment page through a secure browser window!